gaehlerm/SoftwareEngineering/README.md

 ### Mocking

+//here I have to write about spys, mocks, fakes, stubs, etc!
+See clean craftmanship, p.118

 The first one is to use an existing database and change some of its behavior using a mocking framework.
 In the following example we mock the result when reading a csv file.
 In python this is easily done using the Mock library.

 ```py